So you have some excellent employees. But will they stay? How do you keep top talent?

 - “Over 50 % of people recruited into an organization will leave within 2 years.

-- One in four of new hires will leave within 6 months.
+- One in four new hires will leave within 6 months.

-- Nearly 70% of organizations report that staff turnover has a negative financial impact due to the cost of recruiting, hiring, and training a replacement employee and the overtime work of current employees that’s required until the organization can fill the vacant position.
+- Almost 70% of organizations report that staff turnover has a negative financial impact due to the cost of recruiting, hiring, and training a replacement employee and the overtime work of current employees that are required until the organization can fill the vacant position.